 101. Introduction to Wildlife and Fisheries.
-(1-0).
-Credit 1.
-Introduction to the wildlife and fisheries profession and to alternatives for study in the department.
+(3-0).
+Credit 3.
+Introduction to a variety of topics in the wildlife and fisheries discipline to prepare to be successful both in the field and in further studies; case studies will guide through current issues and laboratory concepts will provide hands on experience in methods and skills important in the field of wildlife and fisheries.
 Prerequisite: Open only to students with less than 36 hours at Texas A&M University.
-Registration through the Department of Wildlife and Fisheries Sciences only.
+Registration through the Department of Wildlife and Fisheries Sciences only.*

 291. Research.
 Credit 1 to 4.
 Research conducted under the direction of faculty member in wildlife and fisheries sciences.
 May be repeated 3 times for credit.
 Prerequisites: Freshman or sophomore classification and approval of instructor.

 300. Field Studies.
 Credit 3.
 Integration of principles of animal and plant ecology with environmental factors to characterize wildlife populations.
 Intensive analysis of specific areas will emphasize either the development of a wildlife management plan or a general vertebrate natural history survey.
-Prerequisite: Prior approval of instructor.
+Prerequisite: Prior approval of instructor and concurrent enrollment in WFSC 450 and WFSC 451.
 Cross-listed with ENTO 300.*

 301. Wildlife and the Changing Environment.
 (3-0).
 Credit 3.
 Using an ecosystem approach, analyzes changes in the North American environment; effects of these changes on wildlife populations; and reviews areas of major, current concern.
-Prerequisites: Junior or senior classification; restricted to nonmajors.
+Prerequisites: Junior or senior classification; restricted to non WFSC majors.

 302. Natural History of the Vertebrates.** (2-2).
 Credit 3.
 Introduction to life histories of fishes, amphibians, reptiles, birds and mammals; covers vertebrate groups on a worldwide scale and emphasizes a comparative approach to the study of adaptation to the environment; topics include behavior, reproduction, feeding specializations, evolutionary history, locomotion, hibernation, migration, endangered species, zoogeography and importance to man; laboratory emphasizes the recognition of Texas vertebrates.
 Designed for both science and non-science majors.
 Prerequisites: BIOL 111 and BIOL 112 or BIOL 101 and BIOL 107 or equivalent.*

 303. Fish and Wildlife Laws and Administration.
 (3-0).
 Credit 3.
+Writing Intensive credit for WFSC majors.
 A review and analysis of state and federal laws and international treaties and conventions affecting fish and wildlife; their application and administration; organizational structure of state, federal and international agencies; their objectives, policies and practices.
 Prerequisite: RENR 205 or BIOL 357; Junior classification.

 304. Wildlife and Fisheries Conservation.
 (3-0).
 Credit 3.
 Ecological principles used to conserve and manage wildlife and fisheries resources at the individual, population and community levels; topics include conservation biology, species interactions, animal-habitat relationships, population dynamics and harvesting, habitat management and restoration and human dimensions of fish and wildlife conservation.
 Prerequisites: RENR 205 and junior or senior classification or approval of instructor.*